basitrather/Javascript/README.md

 ## Contributions

 Since this repository is for personal use and tracking my learning progress, I am not currently accepting contributions.
 However, you are welcome to fork the repository and work with the code locally for your own learning purposes.

-## License

-This repository is for personal use only.
-You are not permitted to modify, distribute, or use any part of this repository for commercial purposes.

-You may only view or clone the repository for personal use.
-You are not permitted to redistribute the code or make any modifications to it without express permission.